 THIS DATE IN HISTORY: Feb.
 5

-The crowd of 21,002, the largest to see an NHL game at that time, stands when Howe, the final player to be introduced, steps onto the ice.
-The ovation lasts for four minutes, with fans chanting "Gordie, Gordie," and continuing to roar until the singers for the national anthems are introduced.
+The crowd of 21,002, the largest to see an NHL game at that time, stands as one when Howe is the final player to be introduced.
+The ovation lasts for four minutes, with fans chanting "Gordie, Gordie," and continues to roar until the singers for the national anthems are introduced.

-Howe doesn't get a goal, but steals the puck and sets up the final goal of the game, by Real Cloutier, in the Wales Conference's 6-3 win against the Campbell Conference.
+Howe doesn't score, but steals the puck and sets up the final goal of the game, by Real Cloutier, in the Wales Conference's 6-3 win against the Campbell Conference.

-The game also signals the changing of the guard; the Campbell Conference includes a 19-year-old center named Wayne Gretzky who grows up idolizing Howe and goes on to break most of his offensive records.
+The game also signals the changing of the guard in the League: The Campbell Conference includes a 19-year-old center named Wayne Gretzky who grows up idolizing Howe and goes on to break most of his offensive records.

 1989: Steve Yzerman reaches the 50-goal mark for the second straight season when he scores twice in Detroit's 6-2 road win against the Winnipeg Jets.
-After scoring exactly 50 goals in 1987-88, Yzerman finishes the 1988-89 season with a career-high 65.
+After scoring exactly 50 goals in 1987-88, Yzerman finishes the 1988-89 season with an NHL career-high 65.

 Video: Steve Yzerman was Detroit's captain for 19 seasons

 1994: Peter Bondra scores four goals on four shots in a span of 4:12 during the first period of the Washington Capitals' 6-3 win against the visiting Tampa Bay Lightning.
 Bondra sets an NHL record for fastest four goals by one player.
-He scores his fifth goal of the game late in in the second period.
+He scores his fifth goal of the game at 19:30 of the second period.

 1997: Ron Francis becomes the second player in NHL history to have 500 or more points with two teams.
-Francis has two assists in Pittsburgh's 6-3 road win against the Montreal Canadiens, giving him 500 points with the Penguins.
-Francis comes to the Penguins after putting up 821 points with the Hartford Whalers.
+Francis has two assists in the Pittsburgh Penguins' 6-3 road win against the Montreal Canadiens, giving him 500 points with the Penguins.
+Francis comes to the Penguins after earning 821 points with the Whalers.